 I suggest you take 2 weeks and follow these 5 steps:

-- Try to do your 3 tasks FIRST during your productive time, then do the normal daily things (like laundry…ugh) afterward.
+Do your 3 priority tasks as early in the day as you can or during your productive time, then do the normal daily things (like laundry…ugh) afterward.